devtron-labs/devtron/docs/setup/install/install-devtron-with-cicd.md

-# Install Devtron with CI/CD module
+# Install Devtron with CICD module

 ## Before you begin